Inclusive Aotearoa Collective Tāhono

 Anjum Rahman

 Anjum Rahman is the founder and project lead of Inclusive Aotearoa Collective Tāhono.
-She is a chartered accountant with 30 years’ experience, and has worked with a range of entities in the commercial, farming and not-for-profit sectors.
+She is a chartered accountant with 30 years of experience and has worked with various commercial, farming and not-for-profit entities.

 She also commits to various volunteer roles in the community.
-She was a founding member of the Islamic Women’s Council of New Zealand, an organisation formed in 1990 to bring Muslim women together and represent their concerns.
-She has also been a founding member and trustee of Shama, Ethnic Women’s Trust, which supports ethnic minority women through its social work service, life-skills classes and community development.
+She was a founding member of the Islamic Women’s Council of New Zealand, an organisation formed in 1990 to unite Muslim women and represent their concerns.
+She has also been a founding member and trustee of Shama, Ethnic Women’s Trust, which supports ethnic minority women through social work service, life-skills classes and community development.
 She has worked in the area of sexual violence prevention both as a volunteer and as part of Government working groups.
-Anjum is a Trustee of Trust Waikato, a major funder in the Waikato Region.
+Anjum is a trustee of Trust Waikato, a major funder in the Waikato Region.

 -